inpsyde/wp-translation-downloader/README.md

 |`wpackagist-plugin/wordpress-seo`|`https://my-glotpress-instance.tld/plugins/wordpress-seo?version=13.0`|
 |`wpackagist-theme/twentytwenty`|`https://my-glotpress-instance.tld/theme/twentytwenty?version=1.1`|

+**[!]** Be aware:
-**[!]** Be aware, the "api"-list checks for the first matching result from top to bottom.
-If you want to have a more specific match, then you need to move it on top:
+1. The "api"-list checks for the first matching result from top to bottom.
+2. The matching "names" will be checked first.
+Afterwards it will be checked if there is a matching "types".

 ```json
 {